msbeigi/LLMs-with-ExAI/README.md

 Words are displayed in a specific word size based on their frequency in the dataset:

 ![Analysis Process](https://github.com/msbeigi/NLP-analysis/blob/main/img/word-freq.png)
+## Transfomer-based Models Performance
+BERT-base-uncased achieved an overall F1 score of 0.65, with a precision of 0.53 and recall of 0.84.
+The model exhibited a competitive performance in detecting sexist language, with a relatively balanced trade-off between precision and recall.
+"XLNet-bert-large" demonstrated an F1 score of 0.70, with a precision of 0.63 and recall of 0.78.
+This model showed improved precision compared to BERT-base-uncased while maintaining a reasonable recall.

+"RoBERTa-large" outperformed both BERT-base-uncased and "XLNet-bert-large", achieving an F1 score of 0.73, with a precision of 0.69 and recall of 0.78.
+This model demonstrated a balanced performance with higher precision and recall values, indicating robust detection capabilities for sexist sentences.
+While all three models exhibited competitive results, the remaining tasks were carried on with the trained "RoBERTa-large".

 ## Utilizing Explainable Algorithms: LIME and SHAP
 Effectively highlight important tokens in identifying sexist content across various examples using LIME and SHAP.